 What we have learnt so far

-We discovered that Cuckoos leave the UK much earlier than we thought.
-The earliest departure date so far recorded for our tagged birds has been 3rd June andbut in each year over 50% of our tagged Cuckoos have left the country by the end of June, much earlier than expected!
+We have discovered that Cuckoos leave the UK much earlier than previously thought.
+The earliest departure date so far recorded for our tagged birds has been 3rd June, but in each year over 50% of our tagged Cuckoos have left the country by the end of June, much earlier than expected.

-We’ve found that Cuckoos arrive in Britain towards the end of April and beginning of May and many leave again during June.
-This means that Cuckoos like Chris only spend a small percentage of the year here.
-Chris spends roughly 47% of his time in Africa, 38% of his time is spent on migration and just 15% in Britain!
+We’ve found that male Cuckoos arrive in Britain towards the end of April or beginning of May and many leave again during June.
+This means that male Cuckoos like Chris only spend a small percentage of the year here.
+Chris spent roughly 47% of his time in Africa, 38% of his time on migration and just 15% in Britain!
 Our tracking study has shown that Cuckoos are truly African birds which make a short and dangerous excursion to northern climes, purely for the purposes of breeding.

 Two main migration routes

-Stop-over sites are important fuelling areas for migrant birds, often areas rich in food which allow birds to fatten up for the journey ahead.
-Many of our Cuckoos have spent time near the River Po in Italy, confirming this is a very important fattening site for British Cuckoos which allows them to cross the Mediterranean Sea but also the crossing of the Sahara desert at its widest point.
+Stop-over sites are important fuelling areas for migrant birds, often rich in food which allow birds to fatten up for the journey ahead.
+Many of our Cuckoos have spent time near the River Po in Italy, confirming this is a very important fattening site for British Cuckoos which allows them to cross the Mediterranean and, subsequently, the Sahara Desert.

-All of our Cuckoos have crossed the Sahara each spring from previously unknown stopover sites in West Africa.
+In spring, all of our Cuckoos cross the Sahara from previously unknown stop-over sites in West Africa.
 It had been formerly supposed that Cuckoos crossed the Sahara in a mammoth flight direct from their wintering locations all the way to North Africa or southern Europe, so this stop-over, and the dogleg migration into West Africa that its use entails, were highly unexpected.
 Understanding more about the location of important stop-over sites could be another crucial part of the conservation of this species.
 Cuckoo and Swift –– a species with a similar spring migration –– are two species undergoing severe population declines but which are also failing to advance their spring arrival dates in the UK in line with earlier springs, as most other species are.

 If you would like to help support and develop the project, you could become a Cuckoo sponsor for as little as £10.
-You will receive email updates on the Cuckoos' progress and your name will be featured on your chosen Cuckoo's blog.
-Find out more about Cuckoo sponsorship here.
+You will receive email updates on the Cuckoos' progress.
+Find out more about Cuckoo sponsorship.